UniversalDependencies/docs/_ud-feat/Aspect.md

 morphologically related but the space is highly irregular and the verbs are considered to belong to separate lemmas.

-Since we proceed bottom-up, the current proposal covers only a few aspect values that occurred as features in the corpora we have studied.
+Since we proceed bottom-up, the current standard covers only a few aspect values found in corpora.
 See Wikipedia
 (<A HREF="http://en.wikipedia.org/wiki/Grammatical_aspect">http://en.wikipedia.org/wiki/Grammatical_aspect</A>)
 for a long list of other possible aspects.